ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Resolving-the-issue.md

 So that the full sentence would read:
 > If applied, this commit will allow the factorial function to handle non-integer inputs

+#### Your own style

+Provided that the message clearly states what you have done and possibly why (if applicable), then the style really doesn't matter.
+The above examples are just here to help developers that are struggling with this.